SravyaReddi/Calc/README.md

-It is a simple functional calculator designed using HTML, CSS, JAVASCRIPT. https://sravyareddi.github.io/Calculator/
+This is a simple functional calculator designed using HTML, CSS, JAVASCRIPT. https://sravyareddi.github.io/Calculator/